Childy77/The-A-Team-Profile-Generator/README.md

   ## Tests

-  I ran out of time and wad unable to put the neccesary test in place.
+  I ran out of time and was unable to put the neccesary tests in place.
 I intend to go back after and fix this.

   ##questions